yosbelms/cor/docs/get_started.md

 # Get started

 Cor promotes modularity, conventions and code organization, it is built for scalable applications development.
-Its package system leads to organization and the syntax enforces teams to write mantainable code.
-With Cor, you can use any library written in javascript or require from javscript any library written and built with Cor.
+The language itself allows organization and the syntax enforces teams to write mantainable code.
+With Cor, you can use any library written in javascript or import from javscript source any library written and built with Cor.

 ### Download